Danoha/DateRange/README.md

 collection will create two instances and neither of them will contain both added ranges.

-- getRanges - get ranges in current collection,
+- getRanges - gets ranges in current collection,
-- unwrap - get underlying date ranges in array format,
+- unwrap - gets underlying date ranges in array format,
-- add - add given ranges to collection,
+- add - adds given ranges to collection,
 - includes - tests if collection includes given date or range,
-- join - joins ranges in current collection if possible,
+- join - adds given ranges to current collection and joins ranges in current collection if possible,
 - intersect - calculates all intersections with given ranges,
 - subtract - subtracts given ranges from current collection.